Share this Post

 Before diving into the diagnostic questions, it’s important to understand that every business needs to craft their funnel to match their business.
 Some have funnels that are only 4 stages long.
 Others have 8 stages.
 Neither is wrong.

-Instead, set numbers aside and envision what the customer’s journey is.
-The steps that your customer goes through should be the basis for building your customer acquisition process and tactics.
+Instead, set numbers aside and envision what the consumer’s journey is.
+The steps that your consumer goes through should be the basis for building your customer acquisition process and tactics.

 I like to use a 6-step process (funnel) for illustrative purposes but yours may be simpler or more complex: